 You can take a DevOps approach to product development by hiring a DevOps engineer, software development team, and IT operations through an MSP.
 Following DevOps’ CI/CD approach, they monitor the software consistently and changes are quickly made whenever they spot bugs.
 This will ensure your product is properly functioning at all times.

 The DevOps methodology also comes into play to help you follow this agile value.
 Through DevOps, the first software rollout doesn’t have to be perfect across all devices.
 The main goal is often to get a basic working version out at launch.
 Then you can improve along the way while learning at the same time.
+There are also Devops Certification options that can help.

 An MSP can either help you free up staff members and/or time so you can focus on maintaining working software.
 Or. the MSP can take over the entire project and optimize it through a DevOps approach.